 Processing techniques and shapes can impact physical properties, and physical properties define much of a material selection.
 Because of this, our material development capabilities are always shifting and growing, and it’s important that we directly discuss a problem to work out a material solution.

-Tim started with Mitsubishi Chemical Advanced Materials in 2020, assuming responsibility for the innovative development of new CFRP recycling solutions as well as the opening up of international markets for rCF carboNXT products.
+Tim started with MCG Advanced Materials Division in 2020, assuming responsibility for the innovative development of new CFRP recycling solutions as well as the opening up of international markets for rCF carboNXT products.
 Tim looks back on more than ten years of experience of working on the recovery of carbon fiber, developing and implementing one of the first industrial recycling facilities of e-o-l CFRP waste material.